Louisiana Alcohol and Tobacco Class – Responsible Vendor Program

 The program requires that any person serving alcohol or tobacco products in Louisiana receive and complete a training course to obtain an RV Server Permit within 45 days of their hire.
 This rule covers anyone who deals with customers who are purchasing alcohol or tobacco products in Louisiana.
+The Louisiana Office of Alcohol and Tobacco Control (ATC) allows alcohol training through the use of online courses as well as in person training.
+Alcohol server training is required in the State of Louisiana for any employee of a vendor who is authorized to sell alcohol and tobacco products in the normal course of their business.
+The alcohol sales training program must be completed within 45 days of their hire date.
+The RV Class will include a final exam for the alcohol seller and, according to Louisiana law, this ATC training must be approved by the Louisiana ATC and provided by an authorized vendor.
 The certification is valid for four years and must be renewed to maintain compliance.

 The program is governed and monitored by the Louisiana Alcohol and Tobacco Control (ATC).
 The retail locations at which licensed servers are employed are required to keep employment records on site for inspection by ATC Enforcement Agents.
 ATC Enforcement Agents also routinely check the compliance of licensed vendors and their servers.
 Servers found to sell or serve alcohol/tobacco products in violation of Louisiana can be held liable in criminal or civil court depending on the violation.
 ATC Agents have begun issuing administrative citations directly to RV Servers for violations of Louisiana Title 26 violations.

 The ATC also governs the providers who are authorized to provide training and certification in this program.
 A valid certificate can only be issued by a Louisiana ATC Authorized Vendor.
-The ATC publishes a list of providers that are authorized, which can be found here.
+The ATC publishes a list of authorized providers, which can be found here.

 There are several companies advertising online that offer deeply discounted certification courses for the Louisiana ATC but are not authorized.
 It is your responsibility to make sure that the course you are taking is valid and accepted by the ATC.